jaihan/simple-app/README.md

 # React Simple Progressive Web Application

 Consume [weather api](https://openweathermap.org/api) and simple display weather information when user type based on location.
+It is implemented based on [Progressive Web App](https://web.dev/progressive-web-apps/) and [React](https://reactjs.org/)

 In the project directory, you can: